Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Relaxation timescales

 We also note that, for some large $W/J_\parallel$ or $J_\perp/J_\parallel$, the spin- and energy-diffusion constants decrease and become nearly identical, which can be understood by looking at the scales in Eqs.~\eqref{eq:loc_spin_current}, \eqref{eq:loc_energy_current}, \eqref{eq:spin_suscep} and \eqref{eq:energy_suscep}.
 This yields identical Thouless times for $W \gg J_\parallel$.

-For the computation of these diffusion constants, we use the grand-canonical ensemble of the spin models, corresponding to all of the total magnetization symmetry sectors ($\expval{S^z} = 0$), where the time evolution is carried out via the Lanczos method with dynamical quantum typicality \cite{hamsFastAlgorithmFinding2000,bartschDynamicalTypicalityQuantum2009, elsayedRegressionRelationPure2013, steinigewegSpinCurrentAutocorrelationsSingle2014, steinigewegPushingLimitsEigenstate2014, steinigewegSpinEnergyCurrents2015, steinigewegTypicalityApproachOptical2016} (see Appendix~\ref{app:dqt} for the details).
-For the Lanczos algorithm, we discretize time with a time step of $\Delta t = 0.01/J_\parallel$ and carry out a maximum of $30$ Lanczos iterations per discrete time step.
+For the computation of these diffusion constants, we use the grand-canonical ensemble of the spin models, corresponding to all of the total magnetization symmetry sectors ($\expval{S^z} = 0$), where the time evolution is carried out via the Lanczos method with dynamical quantum typicality (DQT) \cite{hamsFastAlgorithmFinding2000,bartschDynamicalTypicalityQuantum2009, elsayedRegressionRelationPure2013, steinigewegSpinCurrentAutocorrelationsSingle2014, steinigewegPushingLimitsEigenstate2014, steinigewegSpinEnergyCurrents2015, steinigewegTypicalityApproachOptical2016} (see Appendix~\ref{app:dqt} for the details).
+For the Lanczos algorithm, we discretize time with a time step of $\Delta t = 0.01/J_\parallel$ and carry out a maximum of $30$ Lanczos iterations.
 To compute the disorder-averaged diffusion constants, we employ an ensemble of $M=1000$ independent disorder realizations.